Topics:

 To prevent high groundwater, install a dewatering system around the pool.
 You can do this both during and after construction.

 Maintain your water chemistry.
-You may be able to avoid wrinkles in addition to scaling, cloudy water, eye and skin irritation, faded and thinned liner, calcium deposits, algae...Look, you could probably solve poverty.
-Just take the time to test your pool water every week and adjust as needed.
+With proper maintenance, you may be able to avoid wrinkles in addition to scaling, cloudy water, eye and skin irritation, faded and thinned liner, calcium deposits, algae...Look, you could probably solve a rubic's cube easily.
+Just take the time to test your pool water at least every week, if not every day, and adjust as needed.

 One temporary solution that may help with small wrinkles is to use a toilet plunger.
 (I suggest a new, clean one.
 Just in case.)
 This is time-consuming but less expensive than a full drain and refill.